connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 {{ shrink_lazy_link_img("/images/", "PXL_20220915_114850122-inis-more-fort.jpg") }}
 Ruined fort on Inis Mor built around 1800 by the British to see if Napoleon was invading and light a series of torches like in lord of the rings.
 There's another one between the islands and the cliffs and another 1 or 2 on the cliffs.
+{{ shrink_lazy_link_img("/images/2022-9-14-Doolin/", "PXL_20220916_100920847.jpg") }}
+View of Doolin from a little east/inland, coming down the hill from the rural airbnb we stayed at.
+Clouds on the move.
+In the distance you can see windmills along the coast near Galway.
 </div>
 <h5><button markdown="1" class="collapsible"><b>more Doolin pics --></b></button></h5>
 <div markdown="1" class="content">